ObsidianToAnki/Obsidian_to_Anki/README.md

 # Obsidian_to_Anki
 Script to add flashcards from a text or markdown file to Anki.
 Run from the command line.
 Built with [Obsidian](https://obsidian.md/) markdown syntax in mind.
 Supports **user-defined custom syntax for flashcards.**
+See the [Trello](https://trello.com/b/6MXEizGg/obsidiantoanki) for planned features.

 ## Setup